Zamia fischeri: Description

 Zamia fischeri has a subglobose subterranean stem about 8 cm in diameter.
 Zamia fischeri has a large stem and cones compared to its leaf size.
 The cataphylls are ovate, 1 to 1.5 centimeters long, and 1.5 to 2 centimeters wide.
 The leaves are about 15 to 30 centimeters long; the petioles are 5 to 10 centimeters long, and the rachis has 5 to 9 pairs of leaflets.
 The leaflets are papyraceous, tapering toward the base, and are acute apically with margins having several serrations in the outermost half.
 The larger middle leaflets are 3 to 5 centimeters long and .5 to 1 centimeters wide.
 The tan pollen cones are usually ovoid-cylindrical in shape, obtuse towards the apex, 5 to 7 centimeters in length, and 1 to 2 centimeters in diameter, with the peduncle being 1.5 to 2.5 centimeters long.
 The seed cones are greenish-gray to gray, cylindrical to ovoid-cylindrical in shape, acuminate at the apex, 8 to 12 centimeters long and 4 to 7 centimeters in diameter.
 The plant has red seeds, about 1.3 to 1.8 centimeters long and 0.5 to 0.8 centimeters in diameter.
 Zamia fischeri can be distinguished from Zamia vazquezii by having smaller leaves (15-30 centimeters), lancelike leaflets, and no prickles on its petioles.

-Habitat
+Range and habitat

+It is native to the Sierra Madre Oriental of northeastern Mexico, in the states of Hidalgo, Querétaro, San Luis Potosí, and Tamaulipas.

-It grows as an understory plant in the oak and cloud forests of central Mexico at about 600 meters in elevation.
+It grows as an understory plant in the evergreen pine–oak forests and cloud forests up to 900 meters in elevation.
 It receives about 1500 to 2000 millimeters of rainfall yearly.
 Temperatures in its habitat fall between 20 and 30 Celsius in summer, and 10 to 20 Celsius in winter.
 It is presumed to be rare in the wild, due to habitat destruction.